LearnMLearning/Research-Collaborative-Study/Datasets.md

 - NoShow (Kaggle, 2016) consists of 110,527 intances of patient attendences formedical appointments comprised of 14 attributes and the target variable denotes whether or not a patient shows up to their doctors' appointment. https://www.kaggle.com/joniarroba/noshowappointments

-- Synthetic (Pedregosa et al., 2011) contains 1,000,000 instances normally distributed about the vertices of a 5-dimensional hypercube into 2 clusters per class.
-There are 5 informative attributes, 5 redundant attributes, and 30 useless attributes.
+- Synthetic (Pedregosa et al., 2011) consists 1,000,000 instances normally distributed about the vertices of a 5-dimensional hypercube into 2 clusters per class.
+There are 40 attributes ( five informative, five redundant, and thirty useless).
 There is interdependence between these attributes, and a randomly selected 5% of the labels are flipped to increase the difficulty of the classification task.

-- Higgs (Baldi et al., 2014; Dua & Graff, 2019) contains 11,000,000 signal processes (5,829,123 Higgs bosons) characterized by 22 kinematic properties measured by detectors in a particle accelerator and 7 attributes derived from those properties.
-The goal is to distinguish between a background signal process and a Higgs bosons process. http://archive.ics.uci.edu/ml
+- Higgs (Baldi et al., 2014; Dua & Graff, 2019) consists of 11,000,000 signal processes characterized by 22 kinematic properties measured by detectors in a particle accelerator and 7 attributes derived from those properties.
+Our aim is to distinguish between a background signal process and a Higgs bosons process.